jloughry/fizzbuzz/README.md

 of the modular residues, then print the number if the function returns anything other than zero.

-This is a solution I have not seen published elsewhere.
+It is a solution I have not seen published elsewhere.